 The Charter School uses an agency fund to account for assets held by the Charter School as agent for individuals and organizations.
-The agency fund included in these financial statements is the school internal fund used to administer monies collected for student athletic activities and student clubs and organizations.
+The agency fund included in these financial statements is the Charter School's internal fund used to administer monies collected for student athletic activities and student clubs and organizations.